Just-in-Time Access Controls

 1. What problem is just-in-time access trying to reduce?
 It reduces the exposure created by standing high-privilege access.

-2. What makes JIT access different from ordinary admin role assignment?
-The elevated access is temporary, scoped, and usually tied to approval or task context.
+2. What makes JIT different from ordinary admin role assignment?
+The elevation is temporary, scoped, and usually tied to approval or task context.